 And here, for its historical worth, is a scan of Buckland's published report as it appeared in Land and Water, including Ridinger's engraving of this extraordinary animal:

-Frank Buckland's Land and Water report of 6 May 1876, together with Ridinger's original 18th-Century engraving, of a two-tailed fox killed in Germany on 14 February 1734 - click it to enlarge for reading purposes (public domain)
+Frank Buckland's Land and Water report of 6 May 1876, containing a specially-created engraving portraying the likely appearance of the two-tailed fox killed in Germany on 14 February 1734 and reported by Ridinger - click it to enlarge for reading purposes (public domain)

 Ridinger, incidentally, was the celebrated German painter, engraver, and publisher Johann Elias Ridinger (1698-1767).
 He was extremely famous for his beautiful, life-like engravings of animals, as well as hunting scenes, culminating in his superlative, inordinately sumptuous tome Ridinger's Coloured Animal Kingdom.